 Have you finally mastered the art of traveling?!
 How early to arrive, when to check your luggage, how big your carry on can be, what snacks to bring, what seat to request, etc.

-Eliminate that stress TODAY with these tips on traveling with a baby.
+Learn what to expect, how to prepare ahead, and eliminate that stress with these life saving tips on traveling with a baby.

 It is natural to over-pack, especially if it’s your first time traveling with a baby.
 Try to avoid this because your bags will already be extremely heavy.
 Only bring what you really need.